fsmosca/musketeer-chess/README.md

 ##### Image 5: Position after b1c3l
 ![](https://i.imgur.com/Bah6x1E.png)

+The cannon is now in [playing area](#image-1-initial-board-layout) at square B1.

 ##### b.
 Castle with gating at king column
 From image 4, white can castle with `e1g1l` or `O-O/L` gating move.

 ##### Image 6: Position after e1g1l gating move

 ![castle gating](https://i.imgur.com/O37xoXU.png)

+Leopard is now in playing area at E1.

 ##### c.
 Castle with gating at rook column
 Castle with gating at rook column is also possible.
 See image below.